ABOUT THIS SITE

 You’ll undoubtedly earn more as an RN than you can hope to earn as a paramedic, but did you know that the kind of nurse you become can also affect your bottom line?
 Paramedic to RN courses typically have you earn either an associate’s degree or a bachelor’s degree, but you can make even more money by getting a master’s degree in the field and becoming an advanced practice nurse, or APN.
 You’ll make more money as an APN because you’ll be qualified for leadership positions, you’ll have a license that allows you to perform more advanced tasks, and you’ll have a specialized education, preparing you for care in a specific area of medicine.
 Specializing all allows you to focus your education and career to the area of medicine that interests you the most.

 Additionally, you can earn a higher salary by working for certain types of employers.
 Your experience as a paramedic opens up job doors that may not otherwise be open, so take full advantage by comparing the different positions available to you.
 Government organizations, private facilities, and social organizations are some of the most high-paying kinds of employers, so start your search at these kinds of places if you’re looking for a high-paying job.
 Using your certification as a paramedic can help you finish a degree program more quickly than you think.
 With even just a two-year degree, you will have a wider range of job opportunities as well as the potential to earn a higher salary.

 The College Network -- Paramedics can earn RN licensure in as little as 18 months through this AS in nursing program (paramedic to RN) from The College Network.
 No campus attendance is required, and the program is structured to accommodate the busy schedules of EMT and fire service professionals.
 The College Network also offers an EMT to BS in EMS Management degree for emergency medical technicians looking to advance their careers into emergency medical services management.

-Find your Nursing degree program today
+Find your Nursing program

 Fill out this brief form to find your degree today!